mg126e/Project_Backend/mentor_meetings/dec1st_agenda.md

 * \~5 minutes to discuss plans and action items

 **Progress Report**
 We have been working on the checkpoint beta assignment.
-After alpha, I (Gloria) continued working on my concepts and they are now working fully (password, profile, goals).
+After alpha, I (Gloria) continued working on my concepts and they are now working fully (password, profile, goals, though goals still need to be connected to matches).
 Email verification is also working!

 **Questions**